 The more your family depends on your income, the more important it is to help protect them with a life insurance policy.
 Women may still be earning less than their male peers on average, but 2020 data showed that 70% of US households rely on women’s salary for financial stability1.
 Overall, 42% of mothers are the sole or primary breadwinners for their families.2

 Even if you aren’t the primary breadwinner, any woman who works should consider protecting her income in the case of death or disability, since the loss of even a supplementary income can cause considerable financial strain for a family.

 Disability Insurance can provide partial income so you can pay your bills if you get too sick or injured to work.
 Disability happens to more people, more often than you may think.
 In fact, more than one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they reach the normal retirement age.3

 When a woman chooses to care for children full-time rather than pursue a career, her labor still has economic value.
 If a stay-at-home mom were to pass away unexpectedly, how would her spouse pay for childcare or other services that a single working parent might rely on to help keep the household running?

 Many women who choose to care for children at home also return to work when their children are older, and since insurance policies are less expensive to purchase when you’re younger, buying a policy now may be the most affordable way to protect your family from the loss of future income.

-If you don’t currently have a life insurance policy, or you’re considering buying more coverage, learn more about the types of life insurance you can choose from and how to buy life insurance so you can make sure you and your loved ones are protected.
+If you don’t currently have a life insurance policy, or you’re considering buying more coverage, learn more about the types of life insurance you can choose from and how to buy life insurance so you can help make sure you and your loved ones are protected.